2026 Peruvian general election: President

 The president is elected using the two-round system.
-The first round voting allows eligible voters to vote for any viable presidential candidate.
+The first round of voting allows eligible voters to vote for any viable presidential candidate.
 The top two candidates who receive a plurality of the vote proceed to the run-off election.
 The winner of the run-off election and the presidential election is the candidate who receives a plurality of the popular vote.
 However, if in the first round the candidate who is in the first place already gets more than 50% of the popular vote, that candidate will automatically win the election and a run-off election will no longer be needed.